What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 In addition, both series have built-in GPS, WiFi/Bluetooth functionality, a MicroSD card slot, and both come with preloaded maps (though their maps are of different quality – see below).

-Bottom line: Both the Garmin Echomap and Humminbird Helix series come with very similar high end sonar imaging capabilities, as well as GPS, networking, and mapping capabilities.
+Bottom line: Based on our testing, both the Garmin Echomap and Humminbird Helix series come with very similar high end sonar imaging capabilities, as well as GPS, networking, and mapping capabilities.

 Now let’s take a look at the key differences between Garmin Echomap vs Humminbird Helix units: